- 1 Havant Couple Relationship Counselling.

 Unlike NHS services (where you have already paid through NI taxation), private counselling will cost you some money.

-Couple Counselling sessions last for a standard 50 minutes per week (with optional 90 minute sessions also being available).
-Sessions are every week (except for holidays), although you may also attend more than once a week if we both think this would be helpful.
+Couple Counselling sessions are weekly, and last for a standard 50 minutes (with the option to book 90 minute sessions if you both prefer).
+Although sessions are once a week (except for holidays), you may also attend more than once a week if all three of us think that this would be helpful.

-We’ll work until together one or more of us thinks that we’ve done enough; then we’ll have a conversation about bringing our counselling work to a close.
+Our sessions will continue one or more of us thinks that we've done enough; then we'll have a conversation about bringing our counselling work to a close.

 Fees are payable on the day of our session.